 Objects in a serial system are quite simple.
 Since the serial scheduler guarantees that siblings execute sequentially, and that aborted transactions never take any steps, serial objects do not have to deal with concurrency or with failures.
 The serial objects serve as a specification of how objects should behave in the absence of concurrency and failures.
-(The serial objects serve the same purpose as the "serial specifications" in [25, 26].)
-A detailed description of serial systems may be found in the references [11, 12, 4, 13].
+(The serial objects serve the same purpose as the serial specifications [25] and [26].)
+A detailed description of serial systems may be found in the references [4] and [12-14].

 Now we give a definition that says that a sequence of actions "looks like" a serial behavior to a particular transaction.
-Namely, if $\beta$ is a sequence of actions and T is a transaction name, we say that $\beta$ is serially correct for T if there exists a serial behavior $\gamma$ such that $\gamma |T = \beta |T$ .
-In other words, T sees the same thing in $\beta$ that it could see in some serial behavior.
+Namely, if β is a sequence of actions and T is a transaction name, we say that β is serially correct for T if there exists a serial behavior γ such that $\gamma | T = \beta | T$.
+In other words, T sees the same thing in β that it could see in some serial behavior.

 Now we can define two notions of correctness for basic systems.
-First, we say that a basic system is serially correct if each of its finite behaviors is serially correct for all transaction names.
-The requirement that every transaction see a serial view is very strong.
+First, we say that a basic system is serially correct if each of its finite9 behaviors is serially correct for all transaction names.10 The requirement that every transaction see a serial view is very strong.
 Without orphan management, in fact, systems may not meet this requirement.
 (This is true of all published concurrency control algorithms for nested transactions of which we are aware.)
-Instead, they provide a slightly weaker notion of correctness, namely that non-orphan transactions see serial views.
-More precisely, we say that a basic system is serially correct for non-orphans if each of its finite behaviors $\beta$ is serially correct for all transaction names that are not orphans in $\beta$ .
+Instead, they provide a slightly weaker notion of correctness, namely that nonorphan transactions see serial views.
+More precisely, we say that a basic system is serially correct for nonorphans if each of its finite behaviors β is serially correct for all transaction names that are not orphans in β .
 Orphans, however, can see arbitrary views.